Purity decay rate in random circuits with different configurations of gates: Discussion

 \section{Discussion}

-In the paper we studied purity decay, i.e. biparitite entanglement growth, in random quantum circuits composed of two-site random Haar gates in a so-called canonical configuration that consists of an initial BW section acting on $2p$ qubits and a S part on the remaining $n-2p$ qubits.
+In the paper we studied purity decay, i.e., bipartite entanglement growth, in random quantum circuits composed of two-site random Haar gates in a so-called canonical configuration that consists of an initial BW section acting on $2p$ qubits and a S part on the remaining $n-2p$ qubits.
 Average purities for different bipartitions can be propagated by a Markovian transfer matrix, which can be reduced down to a dimension that is only polynomial in the number of qubits.
 This allowed for some quasi exact results as well as for an efficient numerical study.

 We observed that purity in finite systems decays in two stages: initially, up to times $t \sim n$, the exponential decay is $\leff^t$, afterwards it is given by the second largest eigenvalue of the transfer matrix $\lambda^t_2$.
 In the thermodynamic limit $n \to \infty$ the relevant decay is therefore given by $\leff$, and not $\lambda_2$, and furthermore, $\leff$ is in a generic situation different than $\lambda_2$.
 The decay is therefore not given by the Markovian gap, as one would naively expect.
-The reason lies in a non-symmetric nature of the transfer matrix.
+The reason lies in a nonsymmetric nature of the transfer matrix.
+Based on results from \cite{PRX}, we expect other entanglement quantifiers, e.g., von Neumann entropy and Renyi entropy, to behave with a similar, two-step relaxation.
+However, a Markovian description is available only for purity.
+Similar phenomena are expected also for other quantities like OTOC, as already observed in specific situations~\cite{PRR}, as well as in nonrandom systems.